Have you ever heard of permaculture?

 EcoGarden History

-The EcoGarden is a permaculture demonstration space, situated on the grounds of the Day-Riverside Library in the Rose Park neighborhood of Salt Lake City.
+The EcoGarden is a permaculture demonstration space, situated just south of the Day-Riverside Library in the Rose Park neighborhood of Salt Lake City.
 It fills the space between the library itself and the Jordan River, providing an inviting link between the building and the riverside trails that connect the surrounding community.

 This ever-evolving EcoGarden was first laid out in 2005, under the direction of the late Toby Hemenway, renowned permaculture expert and author, and Vaughn Lovejoy, former TreeUtah director.
 They first considered putting it at Bend in the River Park along the Provo-Jordan River Parkway Trail, however, the mercury and lead in the land at this location made it too toxic to grow anything edible.
 After some more searching, they found the plot by the Day-Riverside library and it was perfect.
 Since then, it has been sustained by dedicated volunteers, neighbors, and TreeUtah staff.